mrhenniger/MRHenniger_JS_Utilities/README.md

 Revision log...

+V6 - October 27   - Adding a json file which includes a list of files available for use in other projects.

 V5 - October 27   - Add the new class Times to provide the basis of date/time manipulation.
 There isn't much to this
                     yet, and it should be expected that functionality will be added.